 “Perhaps in the right ways.”

+She turned her teacup in its saucer once, slowly, the way she turned a problem over before committing to it.
 Scarlet wondered what that meant, and whether Christine’s measure of the right ways had a great deal to do with a certain sergeant who was not born into nobility either.
 But she kept that observation to herself.

-They sat in silence a moment.
+They sat a moment.

-“Are you going to ask,” Christine prompted her.
+“Are you going to ask,” Christine prompted.

 “Ask what?”